AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 screen scientific publications characterised by high performance and versatility, joining the growing field of systematic review automation (SRA) and helpers (SRH) tools (Ananiadou et al., 2009; A. M. Cohen et al., 2010, 2006; O’Mara-Eves et al., 2015).
+This framework joins standard approaches and uses ad-hoc solutions to deal with common SRA issues.
-By sharing the tool as an open-source R package and following a modular design, we tried to adopt some of the so-called Vienna Principles advocated by the International Collaboration for the Automation of Systematic Reviews (ICASR) (Beller et al., 2018).
+By freely sharing the tool as an open-source R package and by following a modular design, we tried to adopt some of the so-called Vienna Principles advocated by the International Collaboration for the Automation of Systematic Reviews (ICASR) (Beller et al., 2018).
-Our tool thus consists of three main components: 1) an integrated query-based citation search and management engine, 2) a text-to-feature extractor module, 3) an active machine learning-based citation screener, and 4) a data-driven search query generation algorithm.
+Our tool consists of four main components: 1) an integrated query-based citation search and management engine, 2) a text-to-feature extractor module, 3) a Bayesian active machine learning-based citation classifier, and 4) a data-driven search query generation algorithm.

 The framework’s search engine module is capable of automatically